Serving all people by providing personalized health and wellness through exemplary care, education and research.

 A radon problem can be fixed.
 There are simple ways to fix a radon problem that are not too costly.
 Even very high levels of radon can be reduced to acceptable levels.

 Radon gas decays into radioactive particles that become trapped in your lungs when you breathe.
 This may lead to lung tissue damage and, eventually, to lung cancer, over the course of a lifetime.
 Not all people exposed to elevated radon levels will develop lung cancer, and the amount of time between exposure and onset of disease may be years.
+Radon is the second leading cause of lung cancer (after smoking).

 Smoking combined with radon exposure poses an especially serious health risk.
 The chance of getting lung cancer from radon depends on: